Power Of Attorney

 You can specify when the EPA commences.
 If you do not specify then the EPA will commence immediately upon signing for financial matters.
 For personal/health matters your attorney can make decisions only after you lose the ability to make such decisions and to communicate these decisions yourself.

-If you have any questions or would like to speak with a Springfield Legal Service representative regarding our service, please contact us.
+If you have any questions or would like to speak with a GLG Legal Springfield (former Springfield Legal Service) representative regarding our service, please contact us today.